Iodine-131: Radioactive decay

-The primary emissions of 131I decay are thus electrons with a maximal energy of 606 keV (89% abundance, others 248–807 keV) and 364 keV gamma rays (81% abundance, others 723 keV).
-Beta decay also produces an antineutrino, which carries off variable amounts of the beta decay energy.
-The electrons, due to their high mean energy (190 keV, with typical beta-decay spectra present) have a tissue penetration of 0.6 to 2 mm.
+The primary emissions of 131I decay are thus electrons with a maximal energy of 606 keV and gammas of 364 keV.
+Beta decay also produces an antineutrino, which carries off variable amounts of the energy.
+The electrons, due to their high mean energy (190 keV, with a typical beta-decay spectrum) have a tissue penetration of 0.6 to 2 mm.

 Effects of exposure

 Iodine in food is absorbed by the body and preferentially concentrated in the thyroid where it is needed for the functioning of that gland.
 When 131I is present in high levels in the environment from radioactive fallout, it can be absorbed through contaminated food, and will also accumulate in the thyroid.
 As it decays, it may cause damage to the thyroid.
 The primary risk from exposure to 131I is an increased risk of radiation-induced cancer in later life.
 Other risks include the possibility of non-cancerous growths and thyroiditis.

 The risk of thyroid cancer in later life appears to diminish with increasing age at time of exposure.
 Most risk estimates are based on studies in which radiation exposures occurred in children or teenagers.
 When adults are exposed, it has been difficult for epidemiologists to detect a statistically significant difference in the rates of thyroid disease above that of a similar but otherwise-unexposed group.

 The risk can be mitigated by taking iodine supplements, raising the total amount of iodine in the body and, therefore, reducing uptake and retention in the face and chest and lowering the relative proportion of radioactive iodine.
 However, such supplements were not consistently distributed to the population living nearest to the Chernobyl nuclear power plant after the disaster, though they were widely distributed to children in Poland.

 Within the US, the highest 131I fallout doses occurred during the 1950s and early 1960s to children having consumed fresh milk from sources contaminated as the result of above-ground testing of nuclear weapons.
-The National Cancer Institute provides additional information on the health effects from exposure to 131I in fallout, as well as individualized estimates, for those born before 1971, for each of the 3070 counties in the USA.
+The National Cancer Institute provides additional information on the health effects from exposure to 131I in fallout, as well as individualized estimates, for those born before 1971, for each of the 3070 counties in the US.
 The calculations are taken from data collected regarding fallout from the nuclear weapons tests conducted at the Nevada Test Site.

-On 27 March 2011, the Massachusetts Department of Public Health reported that 131I was detected in very low concentrations in rainwater from samples collected in Massachusetts, USA, and that this likely originated from the Fukushima power plant.
+On 27 March 2011, the Massachusetts Department of Public Health reported that 131I was detected in very low concentrations in rainwater from samples collected in Massachusetts, and that this likely originated from the Fukushima power plant.
 Farmers near the plant dumped raw milk, while testing in the United States found 0.8 pico-curies per liter of iodine-131 in a milk sample, but the radiation levels were 5,000 times lower than the FDA's "defined intervention level".